 Conclusions For MetaTrader

-- Ability to program own tools – EAs, Indicators and Scripts.
+- Ability to program your own tools – EAs, Indicators, and Scripts

-- Very simple to learn and has intuitive interface.
+- Very simple to learn and has an intuitive interface

-- Multi-Lingual – MetaTrader is localised to over 20 languages.
+- Multi-Lingual – MetaTrader is localized to over 20 languages